grezniczek/redcap_survey_auth/README.md

 A REDCap External Module that adds authentication to surveys.

+**ATTENTION** - Version 1.2.0, while compatible with previous setups, introduces some major changes to the module's technical implementation.
+In short: The module does not use AJAX requests to perform authentication any more, but handles all on the server.
+This is a huge benefit, as no other endpoints besides `/surveys/` are required, and thus the module can be used in instances that only expose the survey endpoint to the Internet.

 See the [changelog](#changelog) for information on release updates.

 ## Purpose / Use Case